-If you want to succeed, you need to select one—at most two—revenue streams, and pour your energy and focus into those.
-Once you’ve established your primary revenue streams, it’s okay to expand—but not until your foundation is secure.
+If you want to succeed, you need to select one—at most two—revenue streams, and pour your energy and focus on those.
+Once you've established your primary revenue streams, it's okay to expand but not until your foundation is secure.

 In the world of platform-building, there are thousands of products or services you have the option to create.
 Each of these, it turns out, leads to one of seven revenue stream opportunities.

 If you have the talent, this could be the quickest revenue stream to get off the ground.